How to Block a Stolen Phone Using Its IMEI Number (2026 Step-by-Step Guide)

 Can a thief bypass an IMEI block by changing the IMEI?

-IMEI alteration (or “flashing”) is illegal in most countries and is treated as a criminal offense.
-While technically possible with specialized hardware, it’s a serious crime that exposes the perpetrator to prosecution.
-Most carriers also flag devices with suspicious IMEI patterns automatically.
+IMEI alteration is illegal in most countries and treated as a criminal offence.
+While technically possible with specialized hardware, it exposes the perpetrator to serious criminal prosecution.
+Most carriers also automatically flag devices with suspicious or duplicate IMEI patterns.

 Back to Top